pyluyten/emacs-nu/README.md

     (add-to-list 'package-archives
     '("melpa" . "https://melpa.org/packages") t)

 Then, M-x package-list-packages, then search for nu-mode.
 Finally add this to your init.el.

+You can also install git repo but then you're a big boy and do not need instructions, do you?

 _NO KEYMAP : JUST BIND MENUS TO CONTROL-C._